 Black pepper, to taste

 Concasse, from the French concasser, “to crush or grind”, is a cooking term meaning to rough chop any ingredient, usually vegetables.
 This term is particularly applied to tomatoes, wheretomato concasse is a tomato that has been peeled, seeded (seeds and skins removed), and chopped to specified dimensions. -Wiki

 1. In a sauce pan, sauté onions, pepper and garlic until tender but not browned.
 Set them aside.

 2. Cook the meat in the pot until brown.
 Make sure the stove is set in high heat as you break the meat up with wooden spoon while it browns.
 Drain off the fat. (remove excess oils from beef)

 3. Mix in the vegetables and add the remaining ingredients.

 4. Let it simmer uncovered until the chili has reduced to desired thickness.
 This will take about 45-60 minutes.
 Stir occasionally during cooking period.

-5. You can opt to add 4 lbs. of cooked or can-drained kidney beans or pinto beans 15 minutes before the mix is cooked for a fuller blend.
+5. Add 1 can-drained kidney beans (or pinto beans) 15 minutes before the mix is cooked for a fuller blend.
 Best eaten with nachos and cheese sauce!